sebadob/tls-hot-reload/README.md

 # tls-hot-reload

 This is a tiny crate that brings wait- and lock-free TLS hot-reloading to `rustls`.
-It has as minimal overhead and no internal locking when it comes to resolving TLS certificates.
+It has minimal overhead and no internal locking when it comes to resolving TLS certificates.

 The main thing it provides is `CertifiedKeyWatched`.
 It implements `rustls::server::ResolvesServerCert` and can be used directly inside a `rustls::ServerConfig` as a certificate resolver.
-When you create a new `CertifiedKeyWatched`, it automatically spawns file watchers in the background that listen to modifications to these files and if they notice any, they will try to reload TLS certificates without any interruption in service.
+When you create a new `CertifiedKeyWatched`, it automatically spawns file watchers in the background that listen to modifications on these files and if they notice any, they will try to reload TLS certificates without any interruption in service.

 The implementation is completely framework / server agnostic and works anywhere, where you can provide a